 painful and dangerous.

-CLAIM: Just keep the animal quiet for a few days after devocalization surgery to prevent internal scarring.
-FACT: False, according to board-certified veterinary surgeon Joel Woolfson, DVM, DACVS.
+CLAIM: Just keep the animal quiet for a few days after vocal cord surgery surgery to prevent internal scarring.
+FACT: This is also false, according to Dr. Woolfson.
 He explains, "Scar tissue formation (fibroplasia) is part of the healing process every time you cut into tissue.
 That the scar tissue would become excessive if the animal were more active is a theory concocted without any science or evidence."

 The animal's risk of certain cancers.